 Please be advised that a Bookstore Authorization is not additional money for books.

-Yes, in some cases financial aid can be used to defer meal plan costs.
-Please click here for complete information on deferring meal plan charges.
+Yes, in some cases financial aid can be used to defer meal membership costs.
+You can find complete information on deferring meal membership charges here.

-for information on loans for students beginning at UNF in the spring term or if you would like to request summer financial aid.
+Get more information on loans for students beginning at UNF in the spring term or requesting summer financial aid.